chronicler-ai/chronicle/backends/advanced/Docs/architecture.md

-# Friend-Lite Backend Architecture
+# Chronicle Backend Architecture

 > 📖 **Prerequisite**: Read [quickstart.md](./quickstart.md) first for basic system understanding.

 ## System Overview

-Friend-Lite is a comprehensive real-time conversation processing system that captures audio streams, performs speech-to-text transcription, and extracts memories.
+Chronicle is a comprehensive real-time conversation processing system that captures audio streams, performs speech-to-text transcription, and extracts memories.
 The system features a FastAPI backend with WebSocket audio streaming, versioned transcript and memory processing, a React web dashboard with search capabilities, and user authentication with role-based access control.

 **Core Implementation**: The complete system is implemented in `src/advanced_omi_backend/main.py` with supporting services in dedicated modules, using a modular router/controller architecture pattern.